JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/SentenceEntityResolver.md

 [BertSentenceEmbeddings](/docs/en/transformers#bertsentenceembeddings)
 and returns the normalized entity for a particular trained ontology / curated dataset (e.g. ICD-10, RxNorm, SNOMED etc.).

+Parametres:

+- `distanceFunction`: Determines how the distance between different entities will be calculated.
+Either `COSINE` or `EUCLIDEAN`.

+- `neighbours`: The number of neighbours to consider when computing the distances.

+- `caseSensitive`: WWhether to consider text casing or not.

+- `threshold`: Threshold of the distance between nodes to consider.

+All the parameters can be set using the corresponding set method in camel case.
+For example, `.setInputcols()`.

 For a list of pretrained models, please see the [Models Hub](https://nlp.johnsnowlabs.com/models?task=Entity+Resolution).
 {%- endcapture -%}